 Our guest expert is Linda Lim, Director of Client Services at Global Upside.
 She manages all aspects of international expansion and has over 20 years’ experience in international finance and operations starting her career with KMPG Singapore and subsequently in senior Finance management roles in China, Hong Kong, UK and USA.

-Some of the topics we explore on this podcast are listed below.
+The topics we will explore on this podcast are:

 Corporate Set-Up and Governance